jadianes/data-science-your-way/01-data-frames/README.md

 new_df = pd.read_csv(local_tb_new_file, index_col = 0, thousands  = ',').T
 ```

 We have specified `index_col` to be 0 since we want the country names to be the row labels.
-We also specified the `thousands` separator to be ',' so Pandas automatically parses cells as numbers.
-Then, we transpose the table to make the time series for each country correspond to each column.
+We also specified the `thousands` separator to be ',' so Pandas automatially parses cells as numbers.
+Then, we `traspose()` the table to make the time series for each country correspond to each column.

 We will concentrate on the existing cases for a while.
 We can use `head()` to check the first few lines.

 ```python
 existing_df.head()
 ```

 | TB prevalence, all forms (per 100 000 population per year) | Afghanistan | Albania | Algeria | American Samoa | Andorra | Angola | Anguilla | Antigua and Barbuda | Argentina | Armenia | ... | Uruguay | Uzbekistan | Vanuatu | Venezuela | Viet Nam | Wallis et Futuna | West Bank and Gaza | Yemen | Zambia | Zimbabwe |
 |------------------------------------------------------------|-------------|---------|---------|----------------|---------|--------|----------|---------------------|-----------|---------|-----|---------|------------|---------|-----------|----------|------------------|--------------------|-------|--------|----------|